yvelikova/axway-open-docs/content/en/blog/news/site_updates.md

 For those of you using the WYSIWYG editing option (**Edit on Netlify CMS**) provided by [Netlify CMS](https://www.netlifycms.org/), there are some important bug fixes and improvements that have been made in the most recent beta version, which we upgraded to on October 22nd 2019.
 These include:

 * You can now make additional edits to a topic in the CMS after saving it and also *after sending it to review*.
-Previously, additional edits could not be made in the CMS and had to made using GitHub or CLI.
+Previously, additional edits could not be made in the CMS and had to be made using GitHub or CLI.
 * You can move your topic back and forth between **In Review** and **Draft** and the associated PR is opened, closed, and reopened as appropriate.
 * You can access the deployment preview for any topic **In Review** directly from the CMS.
 The preview link appears in the toolbar when viewing any topic in the **In Review** column on the **Workflow** page.